asvd/dragscroll/README.md

 ### Full-featured verison

-Located in `dragscroll.js`, has some additional features:
+Located in `dragscroll.js`, its size is 972 bytes due to some additional features:

 - that is an UMD module, so you can load it in a preferrable way;